Cherry tomato pasta is a simple, flavor-packed meal that’s ready in 35 minutes. It's perfect for a quick lunch or dinner!

 Ingredients

-- 6 cups cherry tomatoes halved
+- 6 cups cherry tomatoes halved, or grape tomatoes

 - 4 cloves garlic minced